OpenZeppelin/starter-kit-gsn/README.md

 execute a constant method and receive back the value.

-Type `openzeppelin` to see a complete list of availible commands.
+Type `openzeppelin` to see a complete list of available commands.

 ## Test